 Commonwealth Games: Wales' Queen's Baton Relay route

-The relay builds up to the Commonwealth Games in Glasgow in July, and the baton is currently in Africa.
+The relay builds up to the Commonwealth Games in Glasgow in July.

 On 24 May it will touch down at Cardiff Airport before embarking on a seven-day journey through Wales.

 The baton will visit towns in the south Wales valleys before heading north and finishing in Llandegla, Denbighshire.

 BATON RELAY ROUTE IN WALES

 - Day one (24 May): Abertillery, Ebbw Vale, Tredegar

 - Day four: Laugharne, Carmarthen, Ammanford, Llanelli

 - Day six: Llanberis, Beaumaris, Menai Strait, Caernarfon

 - Day seven: Rhyl, Moel Famau, Ruthin, Llandegla